thebhaskara/pakkajs/README.md

 User can assign elements already loaded into DOM using `document.querySelectorAll('<selector>')`

+### `glue.addStyleSheet(css, id, styleEl)`

+Personal stylesheet adding function.

+Accepts css string, id to be maintained and style element if we already have any.

+Returns style element.

 ## Pending or ongoing activities
 * make more binders
 * optimize the functions